Modern Onboarding: The Bridge to a Successful and Productive Employee Journey

 So the question is: Why do we stop onboarding after a day, or a week?
 Why is onboarding confined to a sequence of static tasks, and then the employee is cut loose?

-We may want to rethink the terminology here.
-I suggest the concept of through boarding.
-It’s the same approach as onboarding.
-But it goes well beyond bringing someone on board.
 While conventional wisdom states that an employee should be up and running within 90 days, we know that’s not entirely true.
 It takes far more time to learn the norms and mores of the company; to develop a network that can help an individual employee navigate tasks and communications, and to gain the momentum, based on skills, fit, ease of interaction and confidence, to be fully productive.

 That said, it probably takes about a year before an employee is firing on all cylinders.
 During this year, onboarding can help continue building engagement and supporting retention.
 It can continue supporting a sense of shared goals and alignment between employee and employer, another key driver of engagement and retention.